praxxis/sftemplating/README.md

 # What? #

-This project is an interface between Kohana and the [Symfony Compoments templating library](http://components.symfony-project.org/templating/).
+This project is an interface between Kohana and the [Symfony Components templating library](http://components.symfony-project.org/templating/).

 # Why? #